Don't Be Stupid (You Know I Love You)

 "Don't Be Stupid (You Know I Love You)" is a song by Canadian singer Shania Twain, written by her and then-husband Robert John "Mutt" Lange, who also produced it.
-The track was released to country radio by Mercury Records on November 10, 1997, as the second single from Twain's third studio album Come On Over (1997).
-Internationally however, it was released as the seventh single.
+The track was released to country radio by Mercury Records on November 10, 1997, as the second single from Twain's third studio album, Come On Over (1997).
+Internationally, it was released as the seventh single.

 The track received mixed reviews from music critics, who questioned why Twain released an "oddly disposable single."
 Additionally, the track's dance-pop's remix, which was the version released for European and Australian audiences, was compared to Swedish group Rednex's single "Cotton Eye Joe" (1994).

-Commercially, the track performed well, hitting number six on the US Billboard Hot Country Songs and topping the Canadian RPM Country Tracks chart for one week.
+Commercially, the track reached number six on the US Billboard Hot Country Singles & Tracks chart and topped the Canadian RPM 100 Country Tracks chart for one week.
 Internationally, it reached number five on the UK Singles Chart and also entered the top 10 in Hungary and Romania.